 It is often a goal for amateurs, to play with the same class as Agustin Tapia for example, but can't we be a good padel without having perfect technique?

-Often, when a student has a little difficulty in assimilating a technique, his trainer offers to film him performing his volleys, Bandejas and other “bajadas de pared”!
-The player gives everything, breaks down his gestures, sometimes even taking himself for a professional, in order to be as flawless as possible on video.
+Often, when a student has a little difficulty in assimilating a technique, his trainer offers to film him performing his volleys, bandejas and other “bajadas de pared”!
+The player gives everything, breaks down his actions, sometimes even taking himself for a professional, in order to be as flawless as possible on video.

 Then comes the time to watch the video, and there it is!
 We realize that reality is very different from what we imagined.
 Rough footwork, late strikes, sloppy endings, too big preparations etc. We don't really look like Ale Galan ...